KarilChan/handy-koikatsu-server/README.md

 * [Roadmap](#roadmap)

 ## Changelog

+### 1.0.4-alpha - 2021-06-26

+* Added all poses in other modes (onanie, yuri, ffm, darkness).
+* You can get the latest build [here](https://github.com/KarilChan/handy-koikatsu-server/releases).

 ### 1.0.3-alpha - 2021-06-25

 * Added support to FW2 devices.
 Turns out FW2 works better than FW3 at the moment.
     * Using API v1 for FW2 devices.
 * Works without .env file.
 * Added 3 missing poses (spooning).
 * Penetration poses are now accurate and actually usable.
-* You can get the latest build [here](https://github.com/KarilChan/handy-koikatsu-server/releases).

 ## Installation

 * Install [KK Handy plugin](https://github.com/KarilChan/KKHandyPlugin)
 * Download the [latest precompiled release](https://github.com/KarilChan/handy-koikatsu-server/releases) for this project
     * Alternatively, if you have Node you may compile this yourself
       ```shell
       git clone https://github.com/KarilChan/handy-koikatsu-server.git